SZaidi00/SZaidi00/README.md

 - 👋 Hi, I’m Shumail Zaidi!
-- 👀 I’m interested in Front-End Development!
+- 👀 I’m interested in Full-Stack Development!
 - 🌱 I’m currently learning: Dart and Angular to construct an app and contribute to an investment app for a startup!
 - 📫 How to reach me: zaidi07@ufl.edu